-A Critical Forensic Look At Radiant Logistics Strategy, Management, And Financial Accounting Strain Suggests 30% - 50% Downside Risk
+A Critical Forensic Look At Radiant Logistics Strategy, Management, And Financial Accounting Strain Suggests 30-50% Downside Risk

 Details on Management's Questionable History

-Prior to starting Radiant Logistics in 2006, Bohn Crain was the EVP and CFO of Stonepath Group (OTCBB: OTC:SGRZ) from 2001-2004, a publicly traded logistics roll-up that failed spectacularly during his leadership.
-Stephen M. Cohen was Stonepath's general counsel and joined Crain to start Radiant
+Prior to starting Radiant Logistics in 2006, Bohn Crain was the EVP and CFO of Stonepath Group from 2001 to 2004, a publicly traded logistics roll-up that failed spectacularly during his leadership.
+Stephen M. Cohen was Stonepath's general counsel and joined Crain to start Radiant.

-9/20/04: Stonepath Group Announces Intention to Restate 2003 and Q1-Q2 2004 Financial Statements
+9/20/04: Stonepath Group Announces Intention To Restate 2003 And Q1-Q2 2004 Financial Statements

 - Stonepath determined that it had understated its accrued purchased transportation liability and related costs of purchased transportation; it relied on trend analysis to estimate its costs of purchased transportation

 - The Company concluded that the process did not accurately account for the differences between the estimates and the actual freight costs incurred.
-This allowed for the accumulation of previously unidentified costs of purchased transportation and an under reported liability for the accrued costs of purchased transportation.
+This allowed for the accumulation of previously unidentified costs of purchased transportation and an under-reported liability for the accrued costs of purchased transportation.

 - Stonepath's CEO Mr. Pelino seemed to back Crain: "The Company has also restructured its financial organization to have the senior financial staff of its Domestic Services and International Services operations report directly to Bohn Crain, the Company's Executive Vice President and Chief Financial Officer."

-11/17/04: Two Months Later, Bohn Crain Abruptly Resigns and Significantly More Financial Accounting Issues Emerge
+11/17/04: Two Months Later, Bohn Crain Abruptly Resigns And Significantly More Financial Accounting Issues Emerge

-- Revenue Overstatement: In the course of its review of the under accrual of purchased transportation costs, the Company also identified two revenue recognition errors within its Domestic Services which caused the Company to overstate its revenues by approximately $1.1 million during the first two quarters of 2004
+- Revenue Overstatement: In the course of its review of the under-accrual of purchased transportation costs, the Company also identified two revenue recognition errors within its Domestic Services which caused the Company to overstate its revenues by approximately $1.1 million during the first two quarters of 2004

 - Net Income Overstatement: The Company also expects to report an additional $3,600,000 reduction in net income for the income tax effects of the estimated adjustments discussed above.
 These adjustments primarily affect the fourth quarter of 2003.
 At that time, a $3,000,000 adjustment was recorded representing a reduction in the deferred tax asset valuation allowance and the reporting of a deferred tax asset.

-- Restructuring and Guidance: Stonepath implements a restructuring and a material charge is expected to negatively impact Q4'14 results.
+- Restructuring and Guidance: Stonepath implements a restructuring, and a material charge is expected to negatively impact Q4'14 results.
 Stonepath decided to withdraw EBITDA and EPS guidance for 2004 and 2005

-1/6/05: 10-Q Filing Reveals SEC Inquiry and Numerous Lawsuits
+1/6/05: 10-Q Filing Reveals SEC Inquiry And Numerous Lawsuits

 - SEC Inquiry: SEC conducted an informal inquiry to determine whether certain provisions of the federal securities laws have been violated in connection with the Company's accounting and financial reporting.
-The SEC requested information relative to the restatement amounts, personnel at the Air Plus subsidiary and Stonepath Group, Inc. and additional background information from October 5, 2001 to December 2, 2004.
+The SEC requested information relative to the restatement amounts, personnel at the Air Plus subsidiary and Stonepath Group, Inc., and additional background information from October 5, 2001, to December 2, 2004

-- Lawsuits: Crain and other executives named in 8 lawsuits alleging fraud, gross mismanagement, waste of corporate assets among other things
+- Lawsuits: Crain and other executives named in eight lawsuits alleging fraud, gross mismanagement, waste of corporate assets among other things

 2/25/05: Amended 10-Q Reveals Even More Financial Errors During Bohn's CFO Tenure